-Staff posts 72 hours before the meeting, in a public location, the agenda for the meeting.
-All documents that are distributed during a LPMG meeting will be posted to the website 72 hours in advance of the meeting.
+Staff posts before the meeting, in a public location, the agenda for the meeting.
+All documents that are distributed during a LPMG meeting will be posted to the website prior to the meeting.

 Each member of the public speaking before the LPMG is limited to two minutes unless the Chairperson, at his or her discretion, permits additional time.
 Any person addressing the LPMG may submit written statements, petitions, or other documents to complement his or her presentation.
 In case of time constraints in any particular case, the chairperson may limit comments to one minute per speaker.